 Observation It could not be confirmed that the Responsible Person has provided residents and lease holders with information about the importance of fire doors and the obligation to maintain them.
-5 Action Produce and issue to all residents, information that explains the purpose and importance of fire doors in the building, the importance of maintaining the fire doors, the basic checks that should be carried out on fire doors, the resident/lease holders duty in relation to the upkeep and regular inspection of fire doors.
-5 Priority Medium Target Date 18th October 2023 Responsible Cost
+5 Action explains the purpose and importance of fire doors in the building, the importance of maintaining the fire on fire doors, the resident/lease holders duty in relation to the upkeep and regular inspection of fire doors.
+5 Priority Medium Target Date 18th October 2023 Responsible Coat

-Observation interruptions to the avail edures in place, for: ability of facilities provided for their use and benefit, which will last for more than twenty four hours. s and inspections of facilities provided for the use and benefit of the F&RS.
-Action a) The F&RS of any facilities s provided for their use or ponsible Person should establish, record and implement a procedure for reliably advising: benefit that will be unavailable for a period of more than twenty four hours. spections of facilities provided for the use and benefit of the F&RS.
-Priority Medium Target Date 18th October 2023 Responsible Person Cost
+Observation It could not be confirmed, that there are suitable procedures in place, for: a) Advising the F&RS of any interruptions to the availability of facilities provided for their use and benefit, which will last for more than twenty four hours. - cks and inspections of facilities provided for the use and benefit of the F&RS.
+Action As part of their fire safety management plan, the Responsible Person should establish, record and implement a procedure for reliably advising: a) The F&RS of any facilitie s provided for their use of or benefit that will be unavailable for a period of more than twenty four hours. b) Residents of the outcome e of routine checks and i nspections of facilities provided for the use and benefit of the F&RS.
+Priority Medium Target Date 18th October 2023 Responsible 04 Person Cost Comments